MANDALA MK2¶

 If you press shift (⇧) + Sh, the current steps stay in place, but their CV value will be regenerated, according to the SHF RANGE parameter.

-The goal of this one is to make fills.
-Here is how it works now (things will evolve over time, suggestions are welcome!).
+The original goal of this one is to make fills.
+Here is how it works now (things may evolve over time, suggestions are welcome!).
 Let's say we have 2 steps on the track.

 - Press and hold [Ru].
 The current steps get locked.